Robert Howard (wrestler, born 2002): 2021–2022

+2022–2023

+At the beginning of the 2022–2023 season, it was announced Howard would be out for the year due to a knee surgery.

 Freestyle career

 Age–group level

 As a cadet, Howard claimed the 2018 Youth Summer Olympic gold medal at 55 kilograms for the United States of America.
 He also made three US Cadet World Teams from 2017 to 2019, placing 13th, 9th and 5th at the Cadet World Championships.